 - What would help me make the best decision right now?

 - Do I need to change the way I think about this?

 When you’re ready, go back and look at what’s right in front of you.
 Stay focus and relaxed.
-No problem has ever been solved out of overwhelm.
-When we’re overwhelmed and anxious, we can’t think clearly and our decision making ability becomes compromised.
+No problem has ever been solved while being overwhelmed.
+When we’re overwhelmed and anxious, we can’t think clearly and our decision-making ability becomes compromised.